Bhaskar Oru Rascal Review: Scores Pretty Well As A Family Entertainer, But..

 Arvind Swami As Bhaskar

 Arvind Swami essays the role of Bhaskar, a businessman who is short-tempered and with a ruffian attitude.
 The actor carries the role with ease, be it the comical situations or the emotional sequences.
 In fact, there are are some lighter moments in the first half, where he steals the show.
-It was also refreshing to see the actor don the action avatar with perfection and thus giving a mass feel to the character.
+It was also refreshing to see the actor don the action avatar with perfection and thus, giving a mass feel to the character.

 Amala Paul As Anu